qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-chatbot-scaleway.md

 llm = ChatOpenAI(model="gpt-3.5-turbo-0125")
 ```

 It is here that we configure both the Embeddings and LLM.
 You can replace this with your own models using Ollama or other services.
-Scaleway has some great [GPU Instances](https://www.scaleway.com/en/gpu-instances/) too - including H100 on the higher end, and soon L4 for everything small.
+Scaleway has some great [L4 GPU Instances](https://www.scaleway.com/en/l4-gpu-instance/) you can use for compute here.

 ## Download and parse data